 4. If I am traveling from out of town, how long should I plan to stay in the area following surgery?
 As an out-of-towner, you should plan to stay in the area for five days to one week following surgery.
 Please visit the Out-of-Town Patient Information page for more details.

 5. How much does gynecomastia treatment cost?
 Gynecomastia treatment ranges in cost, depending on the complexity of your situation and surgical procedure.
-On average, the one hour Gynecomastia male breast reduction surgery costs $8,500.
-Male Breast reduction surgery, a 2 hour surgery that requires a more involved process and a longer scar that is under the actual breast, is around $11,500.
+On average, the one hour Gynecomastia male breast reduction surgery costs ranges from $8,600.00 – $9,200.
+Male Breast reduction surgery, a 2 hour surgery that requires a more involved process and a longer scar that is under the actual breast, ranges from $12,300 – $14,700.
 This includes the cost of surgery, operating room, anesthesia and follow-up appointments.

 6. Is gynecomastia treatment covered by insurance?
 Insurance does not usually cover male breast reduction surgery and/or liposuction of the chest area.
 Rarely, insurance may cover the procedure if the gynecomastia is caused by a separate medical condition, such as a hormone-producing tumor.